AndreTeixeira1998/overleafwiki/Production-Installations-Instructions.md

 ### Accessing ShareLaTeX on port 80

 By default ShareLaTeX runs the web interface on port 3000.
 We recommend running a reverse proxy like Nginx or Apache in front of ShareLaTeX to serve it on port 80.
-More details can be found in [[Running Nginx as a Reverse Proxy]].
+More details can be found at: [[Nginx as a Reverse Proxy]].